ARWNI2S/TheCorporateWars/tcw-draft/tokenomics/economic-simulation/README.md

 Within the economic model, the algorithms regulating the issuance and circulation of tokens —such as MCr and RU— account for these operational costs.

-Thus, the simulated economy is closely aligned with the backend�s sustainability needs, ensuring the long-term viability of both the game and its underlying infrastructure.
+Thus, the simulated economy is closely aligned with the backend's sustainability needs, ensuring the long-term viability of both the game and its underlying infrastructure.

 ***